-- 1) The energy model calculations shall account for the energy consumption of all service water heating systems. - 2) The performance requirements stated in Table 9.36.4.2. shall be used in the energy model calculations.
+- 1) The energy model calculations shall account for the energy consumption of all service water heating systems. - 2) The performance requirements stated in Table 9.36.4.2. shall be used in the energy model calculations. - 3) Where piping or standby losses are accounted for in the energy model calculations, they shall be included for both the proposed and reference houses, including their effect on space heating and cooling, and calculated the same way for both houses. - 4) The energy model calculations shall use a supply cold water temperature, in °C, that is - a) equal to -0.002 (HDD) + 20.3, where HDD < 7 999, - b) equal to 4.3, where HDD \geq 8 000, or - c) determined based on the ground and air temperatures in the climatic data file.

-- 3) Where piping or standby losses are accounted for in the energy model calculations, they shall be included for both the proposed and reference houses, including their effect on space heating and cooling, and calculated the same way for both houses. - 4) The energy model calculations shall use a supply cold water temperature, in °C, that is - a) equal to -0.002 (HDD) + 20.3, where HDD < 7 999, - b) equal to 4.3, where HDD \geq 8 000, or - c) determined based on the ground and air temperatures in the climatic data file. - 5) The energy model calculations shall use a service water delivery temperature of 55°C. (See Note A-9.36.5.8.(5).) - 6) The energy model calculations shall take into account the service water heating use schedule presented in Table 9.36.5.8. using a load of - a) 225 L/ day for houses with or without a secondary suite, or - b) 140 L/day per dwelling unit for other types of residential buildings.
+- 5) Except as provided in Sentence (8), the energy model calculations shall use a service water delivery temperature of 55°C. (See Note A-9.36.5.8.(5).) - 6) For hot service water usage other than for showering, the energy model calculations shall take into account the service water heating use schedule presented in Table 9.36.5.8. using a load of - a) 97 L/day for houses without a secondary suite, or - b) 65 L/day for each dwelling unit in residential buildings with two or more dwelling units.